ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/howtoguide/signout.md

 ![Image 2: How to sign out](files/Signout1.PNG "Image 2: How to sign out")

 As illustrated in **image 2**, clicking on the icon (outlined in orange) will bring out a menu.
-Select the "Sign out" option (outlined in blue) and this will begin to fully sign out your FASTdesk desktop.
+Select the "Sign out" option (outlined in blue) and this will begin to fully sign out your FastDesk desktop.

 ## What is disconnecting and when should I do it?